 "By every metric the company had done well under his tenure.
 He had a pretty good run as CEO.
 It's not like he ran the company into the ground and was now leaving with \$40 million," recalls Sonnenfeld.
-"The decision to make his dismissal not for cause of Israeli Prime Minister was a reasonable exercise of business judgment on the part of the board, and I argued that the court should defer to that."
+"The decision to make his dismissal not for cause was a reasonable exercise of business judgment on the part of the board, and I argued that the court should defer to that."